 3 Substance Misuse (drugs, alcohol)

-- If under the influence of substances take him/her to a safe place e.g. the House Office, the Sick Bay.
+- If under the influence of substances take him/her to a safe place e.g. the House Office or the Sick Bay.

 - Inform the Principal, Deputy Principal or other SLT member.

-- Padworth has a zero tolerance drugs policy.
+- Padworth has a zero tolerance stance towards drugs.

 4. Criminal Activity